AWARD PROGRAM OVERVIEW

 - BC Achievement board members may not submit a nomination

-- Chiefs or other members of a governing body of an Indigenous nation
+- A Chief or other members of a governing body of an Indigenous nation

-A person may receive the award posthumously only if the selection committee has recommended the nomination to the Lieutenant Governor before their passing.
+A person may receive the award posthumously only if the jury panel has recommended the nomination to the Lieutenant Governor before the nominee’s passing.

 - BC Achievement board members